12th BNB Burn | Quarterly Highlights and Three-Year Review from CZ

-One of the favorite questions people ask me is, “What is the future price of BNB?”
-And I have said before, I don’t have a crystal ball.
+I have said before, I don’t have a crystal ball.
 Our success didn’t come from being able to see the future.
 We got to where we are today because of our team’s hard work.

 If I must, I see the short-term future to be highly volatile.
 Massive amounts of wealth are taken away from people and redistributed to a few selected groups by quantitative easing.
 Given the amount of printing for fiat, fiat currencies around the world will devalue against most hard assets.
 And for crypto currencies with limited supply, your guess is as good as mine as to what will happen to their adoption and price.
 Why is bitcoin’s price not perfectly reverse correlated with stock markets?
 I wrote an article about that.